mikaelabrough/mikaelabrough.github.io/_pages/about.md

 #### Etc.

 I also like to do things outside my research area.
-I have a pretty good grasp of things like computer networking (for which I am currently a TA), cryptography, and programming/statistics (mostly Python, though I can mess around in R quite well, and C less so - I am also a TA for Python).
+I have a good grasp of things like computer networking (for which I am currently a TA), cryptography, and programming/statistics (mostly Python, though I can mess around in R quite well, and C less so - I am also a TA for Python).
 During an RA stint at the University of Oxford, I worked in other areas of qualitative social research, hence the two publications on family planning.

 I completed my MSc in Social Anthropology at the University of Oxford in 2021 under the supervision of [Dr. Ina Zharkevich](https://www.kcl.ac.uk/people/ina-zharkevich).
 I also have a BA from McGill University, during which time I worked and volunteered with a number of advocacy groups in Montréal.
 I also devote a lot of energy to programmes in London that are not strictly related to digital rights/surveillance.
-These programmes surrond harm reduction, cooking education, language education, the Special Olympics (rhythmic gymnastics), and refugee protections.
+These programmes surround harm reduction, cooking education, language education, the Special Olympics (rhythmic gymnastics), and refugee protections.
 I also worked as a chef for ages, full time for a while, but otherwise in conjunction with other activities.
-I grew up in southern Ontario, but tend to split my time between London and southern Italy.
+I grew up in southern Ontario, but tend to split my time between London and southern Italy (Puglia).

+I can collaborate in English, Italian, and French (if you can tolerate the Canadian variety).
+I am also learning Tagalog.